Honey Orange Roasted Carrots

 This post may contain affiliate links.

-Honey Orange Roasted Carrots – A fast, EASY, and holiday-friendly side dish everyone will love!!
+Orange and Honey Roasted Carrots — A fast, EASY, and holiday-friendly side dish everyone will love!!
 The honey orange glaze adds such great FLAVOR and really jazzes up roasted carrots!!

 It’s hard to believe that another holiday season is fast approaching and that very soon we’ll be cooking turkeys and thinking about what kinds of side dishes to include in our special holiday celebrations with friends and family.